Antonio Moreno (forward): Club career

 Born in Málaga, Andalusia, Moreno made his senior debut in the 2000–01 season with hometown club CD El Palo.
 He signed for CF Extremadura in 2001, only appearing for the reserve team over two years.

 Moreno joined Sevilla FC's B side in the Segunda División B in summer 2003.
 On 21 September 2005, he was an unused substitute for the main squad in a 0–0 home draw against Cádiz CF. He finally featured for the latter on 13 November 2007, playing the last three minutes of a 1–1 draw at CD Dénia in the round of 32 of the Copa del Rey.

 In June 2008, Moreno was linked with FK Partizan.
 A month later, however, he joined Lorca Deportiva CF.

 Moreno competed in the third tier the following campaigns, representing UD Marbella, Pontevedra CF, Cádiz CF, CD Puertollano, Barakaldo CF and El Palo.

 Personal life

-Moreno's younger brother, Jonathan Mejía, was also a footballer and a forward.
-He represented Honduras internationally.
+Moreno's parents are Spanish and his stepfather is Honduran.
+His younger half brother, Jonathan Mejía, was also a footballer and a forward who represented Honduras internationally.